SIRS Reporting Software

 What is a SIRS reportable incident?

-The Act defines 9 reportable incident types: unreasonable use of force, unlawful sexual contact, psychological abuse, unexpected death, stealing or financial coercion, neglect, inappropriate restrictive practices, unexplained absence, and other serious incidents.
+The Act defines 8 reportable incident types: unreasonable use of force, unlawful sexual contact or inappropriate sexual conduct, psychological or emotional abuse, unexpected death, stealing or financial coercion, neglect, inappropriate use of restrictive practices, and unexplained absence from care.
 The obligation to report is triggered when the provider becomes aware — regardless of whether harm actually resulted.

 What happens if we miss a SIRS deadline?